Bellac accredited service provider

 Accreditation is a tool for RECOGNITION by a single body: BELAC, attached to the Belgian Ministry of Economics.
 Accreditation is therefore a means of quickly identifying a service provider that complies with the requirements of a standard (ISO 17025, ISO 17020, ISO 15189, ISO 17021, ISO 17034, and certification bodies).

-An organisation such as HeX complies with ISO 17025 without applying for such recognition.
+An organisation such as HeX is committed to comply with with ISO 17025 standard requirements, without applying for recognition as such.

 Bellac accredited service provider